-Students and teachers work together and decorate their homeroom or advisory classroom door in a college theme.
+Students and teachers work together and decorate their homeroom or advisory classroom door with a college theme.
 The winning door(s) get a special classroom prize.
-Be sure to have enough supplies to outfit the needs of all teachers and students participating.
+Be sure to have enough supplies to meet the needs of all participating teachers and students.
 Set a start date and an end date.
-Consider having different "Best Of" categories such as: Out of State 4 Year, In State 4 Year, and 2 Year College.
+Consider having different "Best Of" categories: Out of State 4 Year, In State 4 Year, and 2 Year College.
 Consider inviting an elected official or local news reporter to help judge the doors and select the winners.